charlescarter97/Data-Anlysis-Data-Science-Project/README.md

 # Data-Anlysis-Data-Science-Project
-Anlysis of Sales Data with Visualization of Data.
+Anlysis of Year Long Sales Data with Visualization of Data using Juptyer Notebook and Matplotlib.